cliffeby/chgdetectionV001/README.md

 }
 ```

-My app component creates an instance of Match and has three methods:
+My app component creates an instance of Match which has three methods:
-1.	addName - To add a name to playerNames.
+1.	addName - To add a name to the playerNames array.
 2.	changeMatchName - To change the match name, and
 3.	spread - To be discussed later.